bergesinstitute/grafmethodenglish/book-1-unit-8.md

 ## 3. Responde, usando oraciones completas

 1. Do you like to dance?
-2. Do you like to read boos?
+2. Do you like to read books?
 3. Does your friend like to go to the gym?
 4. Do you like to cook?
 5. Do you like cats?